galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Call Peaks

 We have now finished the data preprocessing.
 Next, in order to find regions corresponding to potential open chromatin regions, we want to identify regions where reads have piled up (peaks) greater than the background read coverage.
 The tools which are currently used are [Genrich](https://github.com/jsh58/Genrich) and [MACS2](https://github.com/taoliu/MACS).
 MACS2 is more widely used.
-Genrich has a mode dedicated to ATAC-Seq but is still not published and the more you have reads, the less you have peaks (see the issue [here](https://github.com/jsh58/Genrich/issues/33)).
+Genrich has a mode dedicated to ATAC-Seq but is still not published and the more reads you have, the less peaks you get (see the issue [here](https://github.com/jsh58/Genrich/issues/33)).
 That's why we will not use Genrich in this tutorial.

 At this step, two approaches exists: